JayChase/Angular.Net.SecureStarter/readme.md

 You can fork or download this repo.

-It is also available as a Nuget package (you find it [here](https://www.nuget.org/packages/Angular.SecureStarter)).
+It is also available as a Nuget package (you can find it [here](https://www.nuget.org/packages/Angular.SecureStarter)).
 In Visual Studio create a new Web API project with the authentication option set to 'individual user accounts'.
 Then either install the package using the package manager or from to install from the Package Manager Console enter the following command:

 ```